 The city of Jaisalmer shimmers like a mirage amidst the desolate beauty of the hot barren deserts of Rajasthan.
 It is a small city that can be covered within two hours of leisurely strolling through the lanes and by-lanes, and has an extraordinarily medieval feel and incredible atmosphere.
 The havelis (mansions of rich merchants) which are the pride of Jaisalmer's architecture and a part of the national heritage should be seen and admired at an unhurried pace.
 The Jaisalmer Fort, perched atop the triangular-shaped Trikuta Hills, contains some gems of Jain temple buildings, while beautifully decorated havelis are scattered throughout the town.
 The city is also famous for its beautiful embroidery.

 During the medieval times Jaisalmer made rapid progress due to its strategic location on the camel trade route between India and Central Asia.
-Even now, especially after the two wars with Pakistan, its strategic importance has led to the building of national highways, a railway track, and an airstrip, and brought Jaisalmer within easy reach of the people.
+Even now, especially after the two wars with Pakistan, its strategic importance has led to the building of national highways, a railway track, and an airstrip, and made Jaisalmer Tourism popular among people.

 Tourist Attractions in Jaisalmer

 Jaisalmer has a large number of tourist sites of unsurpassed architectural wealth.